 A visit to a nomad camp is also the best way of enjoying the landscape of Mustang and experiencing a less touristy part of it.

-Mustang being the most intact Tibetan bastion, also had well established Amchi traditions.
-The younger generation of Amchi family from Lo Manthang have started the Lo-Kunphen Mentsee Khang school which is the only government recognized Tibetan medicine institute.
+Mustang, being the most intact Tibetan bastion, also had well-established Amchi traditions.
+The younger generation of the Amchi family from Lo Manthang has started the Lo-Kunphen Mentsee Khang school, which is the only government-recognized Tibetan medicine institute.

-The school provides much needed education to poor kids keeping the Amchi tradition alive.
-Since there are not many people who can translate the sophisticated scriptures, all kids get standard Nepalese education until the age of 14.
-Then after the kids get the options of a vocational training course in Amchi medicine.
+The school provides much-needed education to poor kids, keeping the Amchi tradition alive.
+Since there are not many people who can translate the sophisticated scriptures, all kids get a standard Nepalese education until the age of 14.
+Then, after the kids get the options of a vocational training course in Amchi medicine.

 Enjoy the untouched culture and heritage of the two Himalayan countries in Spring when the blossoms make it extra picturesque with the moderate temperature and crisp sky and festivity, March, April and May are the best times to do Nepal Bhutan Tour.